Email Marketing Management: Must-Do Best Practices for 2022

 Before you hire an email marketing company, think about these things:

-• Check if their platform integrates with your customer relationship management system.
-If you're using CRM software, make sure your email marketing platform is compatible.
+- Check if their platform integrates with your customer relationship management system.
+If you're using a free CRM software, make sure your email marketing platform is compatible.
 This will make managing content, consumer data, and getting an overview of campaigns a lot easier.

 Need a little more guidance?
 Head over to What To Look For In an Email Marketing Agency.